 - Leave the country voluntarily.
 If none of the above options is applicable in your particular case, you may be able to request the permission of voluntary departure.
 “This option is possible only for those immigrants who are not held in a detention center,” explains our deportation defense attorney in Salt Lake City.
 If an immigrant judge approves your request, you will be authorized to stay in the U.S. until a specific date.
 Until that date, you will have to leave the U.S. voluntarily.
 Upon arrival to your home country, you will be able to go to the U.S. Embassy or consulate to verify that you left the U.S. voluntarily and report it to DHS.
 Thus, you will have no record of a deportation, which is important if you will ever want to return to the U.S.

 It is important to speak to an experienced immigration lawyer about your particular case.
 Let our attorneys at Familia America determine the best legal strategy for your particular situation.
-Schedule a free consultation by calling at 801-656-9605.
+Schedule a consultation by calling at 801-656-9605.